jerik609/dual-entity-managers/README.md

-# Demonstrates the usage of two distinct entity managers for two distinct JPA repositories
+# Demonstrates the usage of two entity managers for two distinct JPA repositories

 ## Solution
 Basically this: